 The stronger the backlink, the more impact it will have on your rankings.

 If you have more of these votes (backlinks) than your competitors, you’ll outrank them for your target keywords.

 If you do nothing else and ONLY focus on links, you have a better chance at building a high-traffic blog than if you were to do everything BUT link building.

 Links move rankings, not just for an individual page but for all pages across your domain.
 You end up ranking for more long-tail keywords as a result of your domain authority increasing.

 That means all content you create in the past, present, and future will have more legs.

-One of the biggest advantages of building up a strong link profile is the power and speed in which you rank new articles.
+One of the biggest advantages of building up a strong link profile is the power and speed with which you rank new articles.

-Authority blogs with lots of strong backlinks can create new content and get indexed straight to the first page.
+Authority blogs with lots of strong backlinks (and as such, a high Domain Authority) can create new content and get indexed straight to the first page.
 It’s what makes blogging with SEO so profitable.

 Not only that, but as your authority increases, you can start competing for more competitive keywords more easily.

 This allows you to target bigger keywords with higher search volumes and really start growing your monthly traffic.